aquariumbio/pydent/docsrc/developer/api_notes.rst

     class Sample(ModelBase):
         pass

-If order for Trident to know what fields to serialize/deserialize, 'fields' need to be defined for the model.
+In order for Trident to know what fields to serialize/deserialize, fields need to be defined for the model.
 There are a number of ways to define fields for a model:

-**Use the ``load`` class method**
+-  *Use the ``load`` class method*

 .. code:: python

         u = User.load({'name': 'GIJoe'})

-**Define it in the class definition using the 'fields' attribute'**
+1. *Define it in the class definition using the ``fields`` attribute*

 .. code:: python